royashbrook/musical-tribble/README.md

 ## Overview

 Installation is pretty simple once you have things setup.
+See [laughing-barnacle](https://github.com/royashbrook/laughing-barnacle) for initial setup comments.
+Note that you will have to have Cosmos and Azure Storage setup properly as well.

 - Clone this repository however you prefer
 - `npm install`